kaur1081/word-guess-game/README.md

-# word-guess-game
+# Psychic game

-psychic game
+# Overview
-where user needs to guess random alphabet was interesting aas it was one of the first project html/css/js were used math.random was applied
+Here user needs to guess random alphabet was interesting as it was one of the first project html/css/js were used math.random was applied